What’s the Key to a Good Hot Sauce?

 For example, some hot sauces may also include other ingredients like fruits or vegetables.
 The choice of ingredients will greatly affect the overall taste, heat level, and consistency of the hot sauce.

-The best hot sauces use quality ingredients and nothing artificial.
+The best hot sauces use high-quality ingredients and nothing artificial.
 This is why homemade or specialty craft hot sauces often taste better because they are made from fresh, natural ingredients.

 If you're not making your own sauce, look for hot sauce brands that use quality ingredients.
 These factors can take a sauce from good to great, and give discerning taste buds a little extra something to savor.